top of page

 Dr. Claire Phillips is a specialist in healthcare design and leadership.
 She spends her days studying and coaching healthcare professionals in behavior change.

-Her organization, Nursing the System, addresses personal change challenges starting from the basic premise that personal behavior is integrated with, and expressive of, a system of which a person is a part.
-Change is not about changing an individual. nor is it about changing an organization or a community.
+Her organization, Nursing the System, addresses personal change challenges starting from the basic premise that personal behavior is integrated with a system.
+Change is not just about changing an individual.
+Nor is it about changing an organization or a community.
 It is about understanding how the system that sustains the status quo of an organization or a community also influences the behavior of the individual.

 Thinking in systems is a super-power for leaders.